-- Provide faculty and the university community at large with the resources needed which supports course offerings, and assists in professional development through acquisition of materials, consortia agreements, and/or interlibrary loan privileges
+- Provide faculty and the university community at large with the resources needed which supports course offerings, and assists in professional development through acquisition of materials, consortia agreements, and/or interlibrary loan privileges.

 - Serve churches of Christ throughout Alabama by providing a collection that relates to the work of the Church; allow access to local church leaders as requested.